cnect-web/cnectweb/README.md

 After that it will run the config import to bring the current configuration.

 `NOTE:`
-We do the insallation like this because we don't have a fully configured and approved by devops website that can go through normal website build procedure like: platform-build, install-clone and stuff like that.
+We do the installation like this because we don't have a fully configured and approved by devops website that can go through normal website build procedure like: platform-build, install-clone and stuff like that.

-REMOVE EVEYTHING STARTING FROM HERE AND ABOVE AFTER THE POC IS DONE.
+`After the Poc is done:`
+- Remove settings.override.php.dist from root folder
+- Put back runner.yml file in .gitignore
+`Remove everything starting from here and all the way up after the PoC is done. `

 # OpenEuropa Drupal project.